jackson-nestelroad/battler/fxlang.md

 ## Potential Solutions

-We are looking for a solution that:
+We are looking for a solution that

 1. is compatible with the Rust language;
 1. is easy to extend for new behavior; and